rggassner/telecrawler/README.md

 Features and change requests are welcome.

 Future work:
+* Improve random word generator to allow multiple terms in a single search.
 * Extract links while crawling, and store them in a separate table.
 * Include date when message was sent and the date it was crawled.
 * Improve exception/error handling.